Lawmakers In Illinois Embrace Medical Marijuana As An Opioid Alternative

 The Illinois Association for Behavioral Health, which represents more than 60 behavioral health organizations across the state, has taken a neutral stance on the bill.
 But the group's chief operating officer, Eric Foster, says he supports efforts to reduce opioid prescriptions.

 The most recent guidelines from the Centers for Disease Control and Prevention find no evidence that opioids are effective for treating chronic pain.
-As many as one in four patients who take opioids long term struggle with addiction.
+As many as 1 in 4 patients who take opioids long-term struggle with addiction.

 It's still an open question whether medical marijuana is an effective alternative to opioid painkillers, says Ziva Cooper, a cannabis researcher and associate professor of clinical neurobiology at Columbia University Medical Center in New York.